danielalcalde/encap/README.md

 Encap is a simple tool to keep track of computational experiments.
 This program is intended to be used for scientific computing, it is possible to run different experiments in different containers and keep track of the results.

-I currently has support for:
+It currently has support for:
 * Running experiments locally/remotely thourgh ssh
 * Running experiments through SLURM